Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study

 \section{Results and Discussion}

-We systematically investigate the hydrodynamic behavior of PMNs in confined vertical flows, which is directly relevant to hydraulic lifting systems used in deep-sea mining risers.
+We systematically investigate the hydrodynamic behavior of non-spherical PMNs in confined vertical flows, which is directly relevant to hydraulic lifting systems used in deep-sea mining risers.
 The analysis is structured in two parts.
 First, sedimentation in quiescent fluid is examined to quantify shape-induced drag enhancement and establish reference settling velocities for irregular PMNs relative to volume-equivalent spheres.
 These results provide calibration data for drag models commonly used in riser-scale simulations.
 Second, vertical hydraulic transport is analyzed using residence-time statistics and drag-force distributions to identify entrainment behavior and transport stability as flow velocity increases.

 All transport simulations are performed with 40 particles to provide statistically meaningful ensemble measures while preserving fully resolved particle-fluid interactions.
 This particle number captures particle-to-particle variability without introducing collective effects such as sustained clustering or plug formation, which are beyond the scope of the present study.
+Statistical convergence of the drag-force distribution \(P(\hat{f})\) is verified by comparing ensemble sizes of \(N_\text{p} = 20\), \(40\), and \(80\) for the large sphere case at \(u_\text{f} = 3.0u_\text{t}\) (\Cref{fig:NS4} in the SM); all the distributions agree closely in both peak location and tail behavior, confirming that \(N_\text{p} = 40\) is sufficient for the first- and second-order statistics reported here.
 Continuous particle injection is not considered here; instead, the focus is on isolating the intrinsic hydrodynamic response of PMNs under controlled confinement.
-This approach enables clear physical interpretation and directly supports the reduced-order modeling strategies in the context of riser-scale transport.
+This approach enables clear physical interpretation and directly supports the reduced-order modeling strategies for riser-scale transport.